-- one of the challenges encountered during the implementation of the project was the much larger number of replaced families and their turnover versus the project target figures.
+- noteworthy challenge remained the larger number of replaced families and their turnover versus the project target figures for almost all the activities under Result 1.
 To address the issue project closely collaborated with local administrations, local CSOs in the sector, conducted selection based on comparative data, interviews and evaluation of the potential beneficiaries.
-Also, in case of paid on-job-training modality interviews with potential employers were conducted to identify their needs and select beneficiaries accordingly.

-Lists of beneficiaries will be regularly and continuously checked and re-checked again in collaboration with local administrations, CSOs, and with beneficiaries themselves.
+In case of paid on-job-training modality interviews with potential employers were conducted to identify their needs and select beneficiaries accordingly.
+In case of small agricultural and non-agricultural grants provision, the local implementing partners conducted preliminary needs assessments, home visits, social worker visits, evaluation of each applicants, consultation with local administrations, individual need assessments, business proposal evaluations to select the beneficiaries.
+Selection committees evaluated each proposal and application to select the best and most pertinent candidates.
+The lists of beneficiaries were regularly and continuously checked and re-checked again in collaboration with local administrations, CSOs, and with beneficiaries themselves.